mpcrowe/canopen-raspberrypi/README.md

 This most excellent package is available at [Android CAN-Open Demo] (https://github.com/Awalrod/AndroidCanOpenDemo)

 #CAN-Open-Java
-This package is used by the android app, but is kept separate because it a generic java package.
+This package is used by the android app, but is kept separate because it is usefull as a generic java package.
-Package can be found [here](https://github.com/Awalrod/CanOpenJavaLibrary)
+This package can be found [here](https://github.com/Awalrod/CanOpenJavaLibrary)